vieiramanoel/vieiramanoel.github.io/_posts/2018-12-19-Differences-imperative-functional.markdown

 Ok, now we got first tuple on our dict with `key="John"`

+## Step 3: Returns age from pair (name, age)

 Once we want just its age, then `filterByKey` changes to getAge

 {% highlight hs %}

 dict = [("John", 32), ("Mary", 21), ("Josh", 40)]
 getAge name dict = snd . head . filter (\(k,v) -> k == name) dict
--- I changed function name to `getAge` and parameter from `key` to `name` in order to be more readable
+-- I changed function name to `getAge`
+-- and parameter from `key` to `name` in order to be more readable -- snd is a function which returns second element from a pair (pretty useful, hm?)

 -- On GHCi
 *Main> :l modules.hs